-It should be avoided that kids keep it in the mouth during awakening activities and play sequences!
-Because these are moments when they express themselves, tell and tell each other stories, dialogue, etc.
+Babies must avoid keeping it in the mouth during awakening activities and play sequences!
+Because these are moments when they express themselves, tell each other stories, dialogue, etc.

-Of course, baby teeth fall out, but their positioning prefigures that of the permanent teeth, especially since the paci will be used beyond the child’s three years of age.
+Of course, baby teeth fall out, but their positioning prefigures that of the permanent teeth.

 Indeed, its prolonged and intensive use will impose such pressure against the teeth and the palate that it will cause a lasting deformation of the dental arch and the palate.

-These deformations will lead to poor positioning of the permanent teeth which will require more or less heavy orthodontic treatment.
+These deformations will lead to poor positioning of the permanent teeth, requiring more or less heavy orthodontic treatment.